 Base salaries are prescribed by the executive employment agreements to reflect: (i) individual performance and achievement; (ii) the increased responsibilities characterized by a growing and significantly larger company; and (iii) compensation levels which such individuals could attract in the senior executive or professional market for their services.
 In 2006, the base salary for Mr. Wildeboer was set at \$725,000 and has not changed since 2006.
 In 2014, Mr. D'Eramo's base salary was set at \$725,000 or its U.S. dollar equivalent, consistent with Mr. Wildeboer's base salary.
-Mr. Di Tosto's base salary was set at \$400,000 in 2015 and increased in late 2018 to \$550,000 to reflect his performance and the scope of his role.
+Mr. Di Tosto's base salary was set at \$400,000 in 2015, increased in late 2018 to \$550,000 and increased to \$600,000 for the 2023 fiscal year to reflect his performance and the expanded scope of his role.
 Base salaries for Messrs.
-Fairchild and Pagliari are set out in their employment contracts, and are payable for Mr. Fairchild in U.S. dollars.
-Mr. Fairchild joined the Company February 24, 2015.
+Paine and Pagliari are set out in their employment contracts.
+Mr. Paine joined the Company February, 2013.
 Mr. Pagliari has been with the Company since 2001.
+Base salaries for each of Mr. Paine and Mr. Pagliari were increased for the 2023 fiscal year.

-There were no changes in base salary under employment contracts for the NEOs in 2021.
-Given the COVID-19 crisis, related global semi-conductor chip shortage and related effects and its negative impact on the Company's revenues, the Company's executives' compensation was impacted in 2020 and 2021.
+Given the COVID-19 crisis, related global semi-conductor chip shortage and related effects, including supply chain challenges, inflation and macroeconomic effects, and their negative impact on the Company's revenues, the Company's executives' compensation was impacted in 2020, 2021 and 2022.
 Notwithstanding their employment contracts, in 2020, NEOs and other executives, as well as other salaried employees, took a temporary wage reduction as a result of COVID-19 risk mitigation and cash preservation strategies.
 Base salaries were reduced, not deferred.
 During the second quarter of 2020, the Chief Executive Officer, the Chief Financial Officer and the Executive Chairman took a 50% salary reduction and Messrs.
-Pagliari and Fairchild took a 20% salary reduction.
+Pagliari and Paine took a 20% salary reduction.
 Salaries were reinstated effective July 1, 2020, but payment of the reduced amount was maintained for July and August; the salary held back for July and August was paid in the fourth quarter of 2020.
 Payment of full salary commenced September 2020.
-In 2021 base salaries for NEOs and other executives were not adjusted.
-As a result of these measures taken in response to the COVID-19 pandemic and related industry shutdowns, base salaries for all NEOs declined in 2020 from 2019.